NhutNguyen236/Google-classroom-clone/README.md

   - There are some minor errors in `TrangNguoiDung.php` from `Trang_giao_vien` folder:
     - Fix `delete_posts.php` when it cannot return to the right class id
   - Added function shortening the `class_name` by string... when the length is bigger than 20
+  - Delete classes got problems with foreign key from `posts` table in the database so we have to truncate everything in `posts` which has selected `class_id`

 ## Localhost used
 * [XAMPP](https://www.apachefriends.org/download.html)